vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/Sacred-ground_Bakker.md

 13 The Appendix contains the text of some passages of the critical editioṇ It is meant to facilitate comparison: the left column contains a passage of MBh 12.187, the right column contains the parallel of MBh 12.239–241 and vice versa.
 A blank means there is no parallel for a passage.

-14 That we are here concerned with a break is also evident from the parallel passage which omits 187.11ab, and instead of mahābhūtāni pa˜

-ncaiva \(MBh 187.10c\) reads indriyāṇi
+14 That we are here concerned with a break is also evident from the parallel passage which omits 187.11ab, and instead of mahābhūtāni pañcaiva \(MBh 187.10c\) reads indriyāṇi

-nare pa˜

-nca \(MBh 239.14a\).
+nare pañca \(MBh 239.14a\).

 226

-Hans ṭ Bakker & Peter C. Bisschop
+Hans T. Bakker & Peter C. Bisschop

 their origin out of the elements seems to be forgotteṇ Whereas up to this point we had a description of material nature, after it both texts seem to be dealing with ideal nature only.